av8ramit/caprende/README.md

 #### <i class="icon-file"></i> caprende
 This is the main module that is created by default.
 This contains the url resolution file, the settings file, views file, and wsgi file.

+#### <i class="icon-file"></i> analytics

+This is the analytics application that contains the Category and Subcategory data set classes.
+It also has the map reduce functions for peer analytics.

-#### <i class="icon-file"></i> users
+#### <i class="icon-file"></i> billing

-This contains the main MyUser and UserProfile class.
-The UserProfile class is a ForeignKey object of the MyUser class.
-The MyUser class overwrites django-allauth default user class.
-The UserProfile class contains all the personal information regarding the user.
-The MyUser class contains the email, password, and username.
+This is the basic billing app.
+It stores all the braintree information, creates the basic plans, upgrades membership and allows users to upgrade and cancel the subscription.

 #### <i class="icon-file"></i> course